jadoon88/Example-plugin-settings-api-oop/README.md

-# MerryBuilder
+# Settings API Demo
-A super easy page builder for WordPress
+A sample Wordpress plugin demonistrating creation of settings using object oriented programming.